YuyangSheng/Surgical-DeSAM/README.md

 # Surgical-DeSAM
-our model, Surgical-DeSAM, is proposed with an innovative architecture based on transformer, integrating a detection baseline (DETR) and part of a segmentation foundation model (SAM).
+This is the official repository of Surgical-DeSAM, which is proposed with an innovative architecture based on transformer, integrating a detection baseline (DETR) and part of a segmentation foundation model (SAM).
 By decoupling and reengineering these two baselines, our proposed model inherits both capabilities and demonstrates commendable performance on our surgical instrument dataset.

 ## Usage
 * First clone the repository locally: `git clone https://github.com/YuyangSheng/Surgical-DeSAM.git`